DanijelAdrinek/DanijelAdrinek/README.md

 I am a React Frontend Developer with a history of writing clean, well-documented, and functional code.
 I am very passionate about my work, and I create websites almost pixel-perfectly by the design because I am not satisfied if my work doesn't replicate the design at least almost perfectly, and I use JSDoc to document all my code very well to everyone working with me!
 I work for hours every day to get to become a better web developer, and I love sharing my knowledge with others!

 *   🚀  I'm currently working on Making and Designing a Portfolio
-*   🧠  I'm learning Typescript and Wordpress
+*   🧠  I'm learning Typescript and NodeJS
 *   🤝  I'm open to collaborating on React and JS projects

 ### Skills